 If you or your child has any of these reactions to the varicella/chickenpox vaccine, seek medical attention immediately.

 The Varicella Virus Varivax vaccine, manufactured by Merck & Co., contains the following ingredients (not listed in order of quantity):

-If you suffered a reaction, illness, or injury after receiving a chickenpox vaccine, you may qualify for compensation from a government fund called the National Vaccine Injury Compensation Trust Fund.
+If you suffered a reaction, illness, or injury after receiving a chickenpox vaccine, you may qualify for compensation from a government fund called the National Vaccine Injury Compensation Program.
 Not only is the phone call free, but our representation comes at no cost to you.
 The Vaccine Injury Compensation Program will pay our fees (800) 229-7704.